codebertdev/SignalTesterApp/README.md

 This project helped deepen my understanding of core .NET topics, particularly file handling, interface usage, and unit testing.

-Since this is my first project on GitHub, I also learned a lot about using Git – including branching, committing, rebasing, and managing remote repositories – which greatly improved my confidence in version control and collaboration workflows.
+Since this is my first project on GitHub, I also learned a lot about using Git, including branching, committing, rebasing, and managing remote repositories, which greatly improved my confidence in version control and collaboration workflows.